underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

   }
 ```

 In this new snippet we call the support functions inside `flatMap` and return as result of the operation the concatenation of both streams.
+Please note that the last step is to run the resulting streams in parallel via `concurrently`.
+Without this last step the process won't work.

+The reason is that at the end of the process we will call `compile.drain.unsafeRunSync` to execute our stream.
+Without `concurrently`, one of the streams won't be part of the stream we are executing, and as a consequence the operations associated to it won't happen: you won't enqueue or dequeue data.
+You can try this by just returning on of the streams.

-Now both operations share the same queue and the result is printed as expected.
+With this new snippet, both operations share the same queue and the result is printed as expected.

 # Topics

-Topics are a very useful structure which is, unfortunately, barely documented.
-Topics are the implementation of the [publish-subscribe][6] pattern, but they come with the standard functional programming twist: no side effects allowed.

-What this means in practice is that creating a topic is simple:
+Topics provide fs2's implementation of the [publish-subscribe][6] pattern.
+They are extremely useful but, alas, barely documented.
+They have a twist that makes them interesting to work with compared to other pub sub systems: they are completely side-effect free.

+Creating a topic is easy enough, but if we're not careful we can get into the same problems as we did with `Streams`:

 ```scala
 import cats.effect.{ Effect, IO }